notmuch/notmuch/doc/man1/notmuch-reindex.rst

 Supported options for **reindex** include

-    ``--decrypt=(true|false)``
+    ``--decrypt=(true|auto|false)``

-        If true, when encountering an encrypted message, try to decrypt it while reindexing.
+        If ``true``, when encountering an encrypted message, try to decrypt it while reindexing.
+If ``auto``, and notmuch already knows about a session key for the message, it will try decrypting using that session key but will not try to access the user's secret keys.
 If decryption is successful, index the cleartext itself.

         Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
-DO NOT USE ``--decrypt=true`` without
-        considering the security of your index.
+DO NOT USE ``--decrypt=true`` without considering the security of your index.

         See also ``index.decrypt`` in **notmuch-config(1)**.